wesjrock/pong/README.md

 OVERVIEW
 --------------------------------------------------
 This is an implementation of a pong game for the [Introduction to Computer Science I ][ICC1] course.
 The purpose of this project was to develop a retro game using the C language programming and Borland Graphics Library (graphics.h) which was known in the old days of MS-DOS.
-It was made at the Computer Science course (ICMC - USP).
+It was made at the Computer Science course from University of São Paulo (ICMC - USP).

 BUILD AND INSTALL
 --------------------------------------------------